Nick-Son/portfolio/readme.md

 ## Initial design | Inspiration
 From my research into other developer's portfolio sites, the continual issue I kept noticing throughout was design at the  cost of usability and navigation.

-The creators would implement many ??? visual and design flourishes, which, while interesting and novel, ultimately distracted from the user experience.
+The creators would implement certain visual and design flourishes, which, while interesting and novel, ultimately distracted from the user experience.
 Interestingly enough, the most frequent offenders were UI/UX designers.

 These novel design choices brought up an interesting dilemma.
 How to balance user engagement while still offereing something memorable that sets it apart from the competition, while maintaining a cohesive visual design, flow of content and usability.